jsharpna/AML/README.md

 ### Deep Q-learning (DQN) : Qlearn

-## Instruction Plan
+## Instruction Plan and Grading

 We may not be able to get to every topic.
-Each of you will act as scribe for one of these topics, and

-## Grading

-You have two tasks:
-- Scribing
-- Example Implementation
+My job is to present these methods and summarize the material in lecture.
+Each of you will act as scribe for one of these topics, and will implement and test one of these methods.
+You will create your own branch of this repo, with code, and jupyter notebooks.
+You will make a pull request, I will edit it, and then we will merge to the master branch.
+Once this is completed to my satisfaction then you will pass the class with an A.  If you are missing some component, or I am not satisfied with your implementations, such as it not being a serious attempt at implementing it, then you may get a B.